vczh-libraries/Document/Cpp.md

       - [ ] When there are constant arguments, the shape of the expression should match, considering `NameExpr` and `ChildExpr` identical.
         - [ ] Same for `decltype(HERE)`
     - [ ] SFINAE test cases
+    - [ ] Generate unique name for declaractions with `specializationSpec`.
+Name doesn't include a counter, and ensure it is unique.
 - [ ] Lambda expressions.
 - [ ] Next Demo!
 (Calculator)
   - [ ] Check carefully around all links.